 Patrick’s very heart and soul is to glorify God and expand the Kingdom through his music.
 He began his career in 2006 as a writer and contributor on Fred Hammond’s GRAMMY AWARD-WINNING album ‘Free To Worship’.
 The following year Patrick was a featured artist on Hammond’s “25th Anniversary Tour” that made stops in 25 major US cities.
 He has also recorded or performed alongside other prominent artists such as John P. Kee, Hezekiah Walker, Donald Lawrence, Donnie McClurkin, Israel Houghton, Bishop Marvin Winans, Yolanda Adams, David & Tamela Mann and more.
 He has appeared on the international broadcasts of DAYSTAR, TBN, WORD & IMPACT NETWORK as well as the Allstate Gospel Superfest.

 In addition, his title track, ‘OPEN THE HEAVENS’, was selected by Maranatha as one of the Top 25 Gospel Songs of 2012.
 In 2014 his single ‘GOD IS’ soared to the top of Billboard Gospel charts.
-Both ‘KEEP ME’ and ‘GOD IS’ were listed as part of BILLBOARD’S Top Gospel Songs of the Year of 2013 and 2014.
+Both ‘KEEP ME’ and ‘GOD IS’ were listed as part of BILLBOARD and MEDIABASE’S Top Gospel Songs of the Year of 2012 and 2014.

 In 2014, Patrick was the hometown recipient of the the City of Montgomery, AL Gospel Praise Awards ‘LIFETIME DREAM AWARD’ for his achievements thus far in gospel music.

 In 2015 Patrick overcame a life-altering diagnosis of kidney cancer.
+That experience propelled him into a deeper and more intimate relationship with Christ.
 2018 brought additional tests of his faith as he was faced with the unexpected loss of his greatest influence, his mother.
-Those experiences propelled him to dive deeper in his writing.
-New music, produced by himself and GRAMMY AWARD-WINNING Producer Kevin Camp, is expected to release in 2021.
+This caused him to dig deeper in his fellowship with God.
+After this series of tumultuous circumstances, he believed God was, once again, calling him to release music from his place of brokenness to declare with conviction that God will ‘Make It Alright’.
+In 2021, his release, Make It Alright, was produced by himself and GRAMMY AWARD-WINNING Producer Kevin Camp, and became a Billboard Gospel Top 10 hit.